OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 **As a contributor**

-* search for repos which have [issues with the "SpringCleaning" label, on Github](https://github.com/issues?utf8=✓&q=is%3Aopen+label%3Aspringcleaning).
+Search for repos which have [issues with the "SpringCleaning" label, on Github](https://github.com/issues?utf8=✓&q=is%3Aopen+label%3Aspringcleaning).

 **How do I know my contribution is ready to be accepted?**